 12 Tips To Avoid A Side Stitch When Running

-No matter if it’s a 10k, a half or full marathon, we try our best to be fully prepared for our runs.
-We plan in regeneration phases and tapering , we swear on carboloading, including a pasta party, and indulge in an easily digestible runners breakfast.
-Also, regarding equipment, we are prepared for heat, pouring rain and wind.
+Whether it’s 10k, a half-marathon, or a full marathon, we try our best to be fully prepared for our runs.
+We plan in recovery phases and tapering , we swear by carboloading, and are careful to eat an easily digestible runners’ breakfast.
+We are prepared for heat, pouring rain, and wind with the right equipment.
 Basically, nothing could go wrong… right?

 How does a side stitch develop?

-Today there are different theories on how and when the stabbing pain below the ribs – or even in the entire abdominal cavity – appears during running.
+Today there are different theories on how and when the stabbing pain below the ribs – or even in the entire abdominal cavity – develops during running.
 The explanations range from poor blood supply in the diaphragm resulting in cramps in the abdominal muscles, to irritation of the peritoneum, the serum lining in the abdominal cavity.
-The theory of poor blood circulation and decreased oxygen supply to the diaphragm sounds plausible to us.
+The theory of poor blood circulation and decreased oxygen supply to the diaphragm makes a lot of sense.

-The diaphragm plays a crucial role while breathing.
+… plays a crucial role in breathing.
 Through shocks while running, the internal organs move with every step, as does the diaphragm when we breathe in and out – this creates tension in the body and cramps can occur in the diaphragm.

 Although a side stitch is basically harmless, it can be quite painful.
-And oftentimes we are forced to quit a race in the middle due to the relentless pain.
+And oftentimes we are forced to drop out of a race in the middle because of it.

 How to prevent a side stitch

-Eat a lightweight breakfast, low in fiber and fat.
+- Breakfast: Eat a light breakfast, low in fiber and fat.

-In a study, researchers found out that well-trained oblique muscles help prevent a side stitch.
+- Strong abs: Well-trained oblique muscles have been shown to prevent a side stitch.
 Five to ten minutes of daily abs training can pay off.

-Are you well prepared, but you have the stinging sensation of pain in the abdominal area?
+Are you well prepared but still get pain in the abdominal area?
 Then try out the following tips …

 Tips for an acute side stitch

-Proper breathing can contribute to relaxation of the diaphragm and respiratory muscles.
-Breathe in two steps and on the third step breathe out – that improves your breathing depth and the relaxation of the muscles.
+- Breathe: Proper breathing can contribute to relaxation of the diaphragm and respiratory muscles.
+Breathe in two steps and on the third step breathe out – that improves your breathing depth and relaxes your muscles.
 A deep breath in the abdomen (belly breathing) is especially helpful.

-Press with your hand on the painful area and relieve the pressure while breathing out.
-Conscious and deep breathing assists in this exercise!
+- Apply pressure: Press your hand on the painful area and release the pressure while breathing out.
+Conscious, deep breathing helps when trying this strategy.

-Slow down your speed or take a walking break.
+- Shift down a gear: Slow down or take a walking break.

-Small stretching exercises can help to relieve the tension.
-Just lean your upper body to the side and stretch a little further with each exhalation.
+- Stop for a moment and stretch: Small stretching exercises can help relieve the tension.
+Just lean your upper body to the side and stretch a little farther with each exhalation.

-To relax the diaphragm and the abdominal cavity, you can put your arms above your head while inhaling & then lean your upper body forward while exhaling and just let your arms dangle.
+- Stop and bend your upper body forward: To relax the diaphragm and the abdominal cavity, you can put your arms above your head while inhaling & then lean your upper body forward while exhaling and let your arms dangle.

-Good news: Running is the best way to prevent a side stitch.
-After all, the better your endurance, the less often a side stitch will occur.
+Good news: running is the best way to prevent a side stitch.
+The higher your endurance, the less often a side stitch will occur.
 This is because while running, you train your diaphragm and your respiratory muscles!
-Therefore – keep on running!